olwmc/van/README.md

     - Implements and handles all the necessary methods for the `value` type.

 ## Potential Bugs
-- This is a large program and I wouldn't be surprised if there's some glaring issues I haven't been able to see yet.

-- There's some hacky fixes for memory leaks (most notably in assignment statements which lack a compound expression).

 - There are without a doubt errors and segfaults for things I haven't found yet.
 This is a relatively large project (In terms of what I've written in the past), and it's difficult to know what to even test.
 I've tried my best to get most of the basic errors/segfaults out of the way, but there are definitely more I have yet to find.

+- There's some hacky fixes for memory leaks (most notably in assignment statements which lack a compound expression).

 * I know for a fact that mismatched quotes, although they don't produce a memory leak, are UB.
 Sometimes the resulting error prints mojibake, sometimes it doesn't.
 It's